FIRE HAIRED STRANGER

 I never felt mothered, so I never felt motherless.
 We were two nervous systems forced into proximity for four years.
 Nothing more sacred than that.

-When I look at myself now at twenty-eight, I do not see her in my reflection.
-I see someone shaped by proximity to danger but not defined by it.
+When I look at myself now at twenty-seven, I do not see her in my reflection.
+I see someone shaped by proximity to danger, but not defined by it.

 She affected me.
 Of course she did.
 She sharpened my perception.
 She trained my vigilance.
 But she did not become my blueprint.

 This is my biggest secret.
 Not because it is tragic.
-Because it is private, because it is unspoken memory by me and her, stayed between me and her.
+Because it is private.
+It exists between me and her, and nowhere else.

 I do not hate her.
 I do not forgive her.
-I barely remember her by now.
+I barely remember her now.

-That is the only ending this story needs.
+That is the only ending this story need.